-Menopause Starts Younger Than You Think: Here's What You Need To Know
+Menopause Can Start Younger Than You Think: Here's What You Need To Know

 "To be able to reach out to a group of women who are our same age and say, 'Did you go through this?
 And, you know, it does provide support.
 I think that's another version of a coping skill," she says.

-Edrie says she joined a few Facebook groups dedicated to perimenopause, and found one in particular where she got tips on coping with one of her most troublesome symptoms: brain fog.
+Edrie says she joined a few Facebook groups dedicated to perimenopause and found one in particular where she got tips on coping with one of her most troublesome symptoms: brain fog.
 The conversations made her feel understood and validated.

 She says that being able to commiserate helps her get through symptoms "that maybe don't have a magic pill."
 Some of her online friendships have even taken shape offline.
-Edrie has met up with some of the Facebook group members while touring around the country with her band.
+Edrie has met up with some of the Facebook group members while touring the country with her band.

-Now she's a big proponent of finding community, and speaking out.
+Now she's a big proponent of finding community and speaking out.
 "As we get older, we get more and more quiet about what's going on with our bodies and ourselves and our lives.
 We kind of just, buck up and deal with it."

 "And I feel like if we talked more about the things that are happening to our bodies — even if we can't actually do anything about some of these things — it would just be better for society in general if we were more vocal about it."